mozilla/makedrive/README.md

 $ bower install
 ```

-3) Copy the distributed environment file via command line, or manually using a code editor:
+4) Copy the distributed environment file via command line, or manually using a code editor:

 ```
 $ cp env.dist .env
 ```

-4) Run the MakeDrive server:
+5) Run the MakeDrive server at the default log level:

 ```
 $ npm start